Jan-Ian-Failenschmid/The-predictive-validity-of-weighted-combinations-of-predictors-and-criteria/README.md

 Now, you can download the "app" directory and run the included "app" file in RStudio.
 Set the "app" directory as your working directory.

-Before executing the application, you have to install the required packages by esecuting this code:
+Before executing the application, you have to install the required packages by executing this code:

     install.packages(c("shiny", "purrr", "rhandsontable", "shinyBS"))